hpc/charliecloud/doc-src/test.rst

 Testing is coordinated by :code:`make`.
 The test targets run one or more test suites.
 If any test suite has a failure, testing stops with an error message.

-The tests need three work directories with a dozen or so GB of available space, in order to store image tarballs, unpacked image directories, and permission test fixtures.
+The tests need four work directories with a dozen or so GB of available space, in order to store image tarballs, unpacked image directories, and permission test fixtures.
 These are configured with environment variables; for example::

   $ export CH_TEST_TARDIR=/var/tmp/tarballs
   $ export CH_TEST_IMGDIR=/var/tmp/images
+  $ export CH_TEST_TMPDIR=/var/tmp
   $ export CH_TEST_PERMDIRS='/var/tmp /tmp'

 :code:`CH_TEST_PERMDIRS` can be set to :code:`skip` in order to skip the file